The Outwell Starland is a sleep system and a very comfortable one at that.

 Airbeds are easy.
-They inflate easy enough (especially if you use an electric pump), and they are much more comfortable than sleeping on the old foam mats.
+They inflate easily enough (especially with an electric pump) and are much more comfortable than sleeping on old foam mats.

 However, there are a couple of problems.

-The first, especially in double air beds, they can be a little bit bouncy.
-The other person moves and you are bouncing around all over the place.
+The first, especially in double air beds, can be slightly bouncy.
+The other person moves, and you bounce around all over the place.

-The other, and more concerning problem, is that they can get rather cold.
-The air in the bed cools when placed on the ground, and that can then cool you down in the night.
+The other, more concerning problem, is that they can get rather cold.
+The air in the bed cools when placed on the ground, which can cool you down at night.

-This not only makes you cold but in some cases, can cause some condensation to build up between you and the bed.
+This makes you cold and, in some cases, can cause condensation to build up between you and the bed.
 Now you are cold and wet!

-Many airbeds try to avoid this problem by making the top side ‘flocked’ so it feels like fabric and provides a bit of insulation.
-You can also get airbeds with lots of chambers to try and reduce the bouncing.
+Many airbeds try to avoid this problem by making the top side 'flocked' so it feels like fabric and provides some insulation.
+You can also get airbeds with many chambers to reduce the bouncing.
 However, they are generally not as comfortable as a large self-inflating mat, like the Outwell Dreamboat.

 The Outwell Starland Sleep System - Not Just an Airbed

 The Outwell call the Starland a sleep system.
-It’s a set of components that work together to bring you the benefits of an air bed, such as being quick to inflate and deflate, but with a cover that gets rid of some of the airbed problems.
+It's a set of components that work together to bring you the benefits of an air bed, such as being quick to inflate and deflate, but with a cover that removes some of the airbed problems.